 This passage is so disturbing, as well as many other passages, that one has to convince themselves that these stories aren't relevant theologically.
 They dismiss it as petty.
 I think this story is just as relevant theologically as God killing the first born of every person and animal in Exodus 11:5.
 It's an issue of truth and morality.

-I ask my Christian thinkers.
-Why would you believe and support a father that possesses such cruelty?
+I ask my Christian friends: Why would you believe and support a father that possesses such cruelty?

 As I mentioned above, there are many other horrible stories in the Bible.
 These are a few of hundreds.

 SkepticsAnnotatedBible.com is a wonderful resource for discovering those aspects of the Bible that your pastor and ministers will NOT mention or don't even know themselves.

 I beg of you.
 Go!
 Read The Bible: All of it!